qedric/empact/README.md

 - **Customizable Fees:** The contract allows for setting fees for creating new ZebraFramework and for withdrawing funds from them.

-- **Token URI:** The contract generates on-chain metadata for each CryptoFund, providing essential information about its state.
+- **Token URI:** The contract generates on-chain metadata for each CryptoVault, providing essential information about its state.

 - **ERC-1155 Compliance:** ZebraFramework are compliant with the ERC-1155 standard, making them tradable and transferable.

 - **Operator Roles:** Roles such as SIGNER_ROLE and DEFAULT_ADMIN_ROLE are defined to control contract operations.

-### Fund Contract - `fund.sol`
+### Vault Contract - `fund.sol`

-The `Fund.sol` contract serves as the actual vault for each fund.
+The `Vault.sol` contract serves as the actual vault for each fund.
 It is cloned with each new fund creation and is responsible for keeping track of the balance, unlocking according to the target or maturity date, and facilitating withdrawals.

 ### Generator Contract - `generator.sol`